Why am I always tired?

 14. Smell Scents

 Interestingly, our sense of smell has a direct impact on our mood!
-Lemon, rosemary, cinnamon and peppermint all improve energy and promote concentration.
+Lemon, rosemary, cinnamon, and peppermint all improve energy and promote concentration.
+The easiest way to get these is through an essential oil diffuser or scented candle that you love.

 Learn more HERE about the power of scents